 I’ve learned (the hard way) after a crazy Europe trip in 2013 that filling your backpack with useless and cumbersome stuff will suddenly make you so stressful you’ll throw it out anywhere.

-Today I’d like to share my minimal travel packing list and the lessons I’ve learned after living a nomadic lifestyle flying to 18 countries in less than two years.
+Today I’d like to share my minimal long term travel packing list and the lessons I’ve learned after living a nomadic lifestyle flying to 18 countries in less than two years.

 The Ultimate Packing List